Year 8

 Year 8 is an essential year in any child’s development as this is a time when pupils really develop their knowledge, skills and understanding across all of their subjects.
 This is also the year when pupils begin to gain a deeper sense of their interests and passions ahead of choosing their options in Year 9.

 Some changes to classes will also take place in Year 8.
-Having largely been taught in tutor groups in Year 7, from the beginning of Year 8 pupils will be in sets for English, Mathematics, Science, Religious Education and Languages.
-Whichever set a pupil is in for English, they will also be in the same set for Religious Education and Languages.
+Having largely been taught in tutor groups in Year 7, from the beginning of Year 8 pupils will be in sets for English, Mathematics, Science and Religious Education.
+Whichever set a pupil is in for English, they will also be in the same set for Religious Education.
 Whichever set a pupil is in for Maths, they will also be in the same set for Science.

 The school has worked hard to ensure that pupils in Year 8 continue to access a broad, balanced, ambitious and exciting curriculum ahead of their options year in Year 9.